pieterjanvc/OCI_CLI/README.md

 ```

 ### STEP 3 - Setting up the other compute instance
-We are almost ready to launch a custom instance, but we need to have a (custom) image of an operating system to launch.
-In this section we'll create that image and make sure everyting is set-up to work with the ocfs2 cluster
+We are almost ready to launch a custom instance, but we need to have a custom image of an operating system to launch with ocfs2 configured.
+In this section we'll create that image and make sure everything is set-up to work with the ocfs2 cluster

-* The fist time it's easiest to create the new instance manually through the web-interface, just like we did with the free instance.
+* The fist time it's easiest again to create the new instance manually through the web-interface, just like we did with the free instance.
 Then you can configure it with everything that's needed for your personal goals (installing software and setting up various system settings).
 * **Make sure to save the private key file and copy it to your always free instance** as you will need it to login from the free instance into the new instance in future.
 Here, we named the key "computeInstance.key".
 Alternatively, you can setup other ways of authentication like password based (beyond the scope of this tutorial)
-* Install ocfs2 on the new instance as well if needed (see previous part) and copy the cluster.conf file from the freeInstance to this one.
-You do NOT need to follow the steps for formatting the drive as this only needs to be one once and has been done in the previous step.
-Also, do not try to attach the drive yet, as this instance likely has a different internal IP and hostname.
-Just make sure the confif file is in place.
+* Install ocfs2 on the new instance as well if needed (see previous part).
+Follow the guide until "Creating and Mounting the Volumes" and then only edit the '/etc/fstab' file.
+In other words, you do NOT need to follow the steps for formatting the drive as this only needs to be one once and has been done in the previous step.
+Also, do not try to attach or mount the drive yet, as this instance likely has a different internal IP and hostname.
+Just make sure the config file is in place, you ran the `o2cb.init configure` command and updated the '/etc/fstab' file.
 * Once everything has been set-up, [create an image](https://docs.cloud.oracle.com/en-us/iaas/Content/Compute/Tasks/managingcustomimages.htm) from this instance and then terminate the instance.
 You are now left with just the free instance running.
 You can delete the boot volume of this instance as from now on we'll use the image we just created
-* At any time, you can change the image you like by loading it, editing and creating a new image or simple starting from scratch
+* At any time, you can change the image you like by loading it into any instance, editing it and creating a new image or simply starting from scratch

 ___

 ## Using CLI to launch the instance
 Now we have a free instance running, a shared drive with ocfs2 file system (currently attached to the freeInstance) and an image of another instance, we are ready to launch that image from the CLI and attach the shared drive (block volume) to it.

+### Install CLI
+Follow [this guide](https://docs.cloud.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm) to install and configure CLI.
+Don't forget to read the last part where you run `oci setup config` to set up authentication!

 ### Get all necessary IDs (resource identifiers)
 Before we start writing the script, we need to find some IDs that are needed in order for this to work